plausible/docs/docs/trial-to-paid.md

 ## Choose your subscription tier

-Our pricing levels are based on the number of page views per month for all the sites you have added to your Plausible Analytics account combined.
+Our subscription tiers are based on the total number of pageviews and custom events per month between all the sites you have added to your Plausible Analytics account.

-Check your current page view usage.
-We list the total number of page views between all the sites you have in your Plausible Analytics account during your trial period to date.
+Check your current pageview and custom event usage in the "**Usage & Limits**" section of your account settings.
+There we list the total number of billable pageviews during your trial period to date.

-Choose your monthly pageviews level according to the number of monthly page views and custom events.
-Then decide between monthly or yearly billing.
-You can get 2 months free if you subscribe to a yearly plan.
+Select a subscription tier that matches your billable pageviews.
+Opt for monthly or yearly billing.
+You can get 2 free months with an annual subscription.

-Then choose between "**Growth**" and "**Business**" subscription plans all depending on the features you need, the number of sites you have and the size of your team.
+Next, decide on your plan:

+* Choose "**Growth**" for essential features, ideal for growing teams
+* Go for "**Business**" for advanced features, multiple sites and larger teams

+Then click on the "**Upgrade**" button to get started.

 <img alt="Choose your subscription tier" src={useBaseUrl('img/choose-your-subscription-tier.png')} />

+## Choose your payment method and subscribe

+The billing information and the payment process is handled by Paddle, a third-party payment processor.
 Click on the "**Pay securely via Paddle**" button.
-The payment process is handled by a third-party payment provider.
-The billing information and the payment process is handled by Paddle.

-## Choose your payment method and subscribe

 Choose your location and click on the "**Continue**" button.